OpenStackOnRaPi/ostackinstall/README.md

 neutron_external_interface: "veth1"
 enable_neutron_provider_networks: "yes"
 # The following line must be commented or deleted for 2023.1 where proxysql is not used at all.
 However,
-# it must be uncommented for 2025.1 on Raspberry Pi OS to disable using proxysql, otherwise
+# it must be uncommented and set to "no" for 2025.1 on Raspberry Pi OS to disable using proxysql, otherwise
 # there will be page size incompatibility between Raspberry Pi OS and the proxysql application.
 enable_proxysql: "no"
 ```